SeanPlusPlus/talks/techhive/my_story.md

 # My Technical Story

+Hello!
+My name is Sean Stephenson and I am a software engineer in the Systems department at Pixar Animation Studios.
+Thank you so much for inviting me to attend this really cool event - your projects are so incredibly exciting, I'm blow away.

 My path to Pixar, and technology in general, was circuitous.

 I wasn't that iconic child taking apart the family toaster, and wiring it up to the Internet.
 I didn't code, and I wasn't a math wiz.
 Between school government and the newspaper, I'm pretty sure that anyone who knew me back in high school would have pegged me as a future politician or journalist.